-A: I live in Caerphilly and have great access to weddings based in Cardiff & South Wales and Bristol.
+A: I live in Caerphilly and have excellent access to weddings based in Cardiff & South Wales and Bristol.

-I love to cover London (at least 50% of my weddings are located there) and the south-east too but I will consider any area so get in touch to discuss.
+I love to cover London (at least 50% of my weddings are located there) and the southeast, but I will consider any area, so get in touch to discuss.

-Q. WHEN AND WHERE ARE YOU AVAILABLE TO MEET TO DISCUSS BOOKING YOU AS OUR WEDDING PHOTOGRAPHER?
+Q. DO WE NEED TO MEET TO DISCUSS BOOKING YOU AS OUR WEDDING PHOTOGRAPHER?

 Q. CAN WE SEE IMAGES OF A COMPLETE WEDDING?

 A: There’s a good selection of wedding images throughout my website.
-My website features numerous images from multiple weddings so do have a good look round.
+My website features numerous photos from multiple weddings, so do have a good look around.

-I don’t think there’s much value in seeing a complete wedding as each one is different and personal to the couple they are of.
+I don’t think there’s any value in seeing a complete wedding as each is different and personal to the couple.

-Q. IF WE CHOOSE YOU AS OUR WEDDING PHOTOGRAPHER, CAN WE MEET AGAIN IN THE RUN UP TO THE WEDDING?
+Q. IF WE CHOOSE YOU AS OUR WEDDING PHOTOGRAPHER, CAN WE MEET IN THE RUN-UP TO THE WEDDING?

-A: Yes, definitely if you’d like to.
-Often it’s useful to meet at the wedding ceremony or reception venue.
-This would enable us to have a walk through and for me to asses how I’m going to work on the day and where to be in order to take the best images.
+A: Yes, definitely if you’d like to and our schedules allow.
+Often it’s helpful to meet at the wedding ceremony or reception venue.
+This would enable us to have a walkthrough and assess how I’m going to work on the day and where to be to take the best images.

 The Wedding Photography Booking Process